Menu

 We rented a 4×4 Landcruiser Prado (automatic + petrol) from Active African Vacations.
 This was the perfect choice for us.
 It allowed for a 2-person rooftop tent, storage of our gear, and lots of extra room.
 We had no issues on any backroads, and the tires were in excellent condition.
 Additionally, it didn’t burn gas too quickly, as fuel is very expensive in East Africa.

-There is also the reputable company Self Drive Uganda to check out.
+There is also the reputable company Self Drive Uganda that you can check out.

 Obviously, everyone has their preferences for vehicle style, but we do not recommend renting a Hilux because you won’t have a secure place to store your stuff inside the vehicle.